keenanwoodall/Coroutween/README.md

 ### How to use it
 Make sure you have `using Beans.Unity.Tweening;` at the top of your script

-After that you have a few options for how to tween stuff.
+After that, you have a few options for how to tween stuff.
-In the following examples I'll show how to change the position of a transform with each approach.
+In the following examples I'll show how to change the FOV of a camera with each approach.

 1. The easiest way is to use premade tweens like this:
 ```cs